docQodly/docs/docs/api/$singleton.md

 You can directly call exposed [functions of your shared singletons](../language/basics/lang-classes.md#singleton-classes) through REST.

-Singleton functions are called in POST requests with the `$singleton` command and without `()`.
+Singleton functions are called in POST or GET requests with the `$singleton` command and without `()`.
 For example, if you have defined a `buildVehicle()` function in the `VehicleFactory` shared singleton class, you could call it using the following request:

 ```json
 /rest/$singleton/VehicleFactory/buildVehicle